kenirwin/SortTetris/README.md

 Structure based in part on Tetris with jQuery by Franck Marcia (MIT License): http://fmarcia.info/jquery/tetris/tetris.html

-Animal photos used under the Creative Commons CC0 from https://pixabay.com
+Animal photos used under the Creative Commons CC0 from https://pixabay.com, or under public domain from Wikimedia Commons.

 ## License